Aurelius Marceau Vincent Ortiz Romo

 Vincent Ortiz Romo

+VICTORIA — His earthly birthday was on May 31, 2018 in San Antonio, TX to Teresa A. Vincent of Victoria and the late Andre M. Ortiz Romo of San Antonio.
+His heavenly birthday was November 4, 2022.
+Aurelius was a pre-K student at Our Lady of Victory Catholic School.
+In addition to his mother, he is survived by his maternal grandparents, John & Jennifer (Bourque) Vincent of Victoria; his paternal grandparents, Abel Romo and Laura (Ortiz) Romo of San Antonio; great-grandparents, E.J. and Angie (Vaglica) Vincent and Julio Raphael Ortiz; maternal aunts, Mary (Nick) Hogan; Emily (Jordan) Basaldua; Sarah (Charlie) Clarke; Angelina (Derek Johnston) Vincent; and uncle, Paul (Megan) Vincent; paternal uncles, Troy Romo; Apollo (Kim) Romo; and the cousins who were so much fun to be with, Fox, Emmalyn, Henry, Fern, Joseph; as well as his primos, Alexander, Sebastian, Rome, Gabrielle, Rafael, Gigi, and Bella.
+His families in Victoria and San Antonio surrounded him with all the love and adventure any four year old could wish for.

+In his four short years, Aurelius taught us about love and fun and adventure and living life to its fullest.
+His buddies were his closest companions: Baby Tiger, Batman, and Baby Leopard.
+He enjoyed playing in the rain, his Ninja class, playing Rock/Paper/Scissors, watching movies, and was a big fan of saying goodbye with at least 4 hugs: hug, “last hug”, “squeeze hug”, and “last squeeze hug.”
+While an unfortunate auto accident took him from this world, he is forever embedded in our hearts.
+Our joy in this time of sorrow comes from the words of Matthew 19:14 - Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”

-VICTORIA — Aurelius Marceau Vincent Ortiz Romo, age 4, passed away on Friday, November 4, 2022.
-Visitation will be held Sunday, November 13th from 3-5PM at Our Lady of Victory Cathedral Center, with rosary beginning at 5PM.
-Funeral mass will be held Monday, November 14th at 10AM at Our Lady of Victory, with burial to follow at Catholic Cemetery #4.
+Visitation will be held Sunday, November 13, 2022 from 3-5pm at the Our Lady of Victory Cathedral Center, St. Michael Hall, with the recitation of the holy Rosary at 5pm.
+A Funeral Mass will be celebrated on Monday, November 14, 2022 at 10am at The Cathedral of Our Lady of Victory, with the graveside service following at Catholic Cemetery #4.

+Memorial donations in memory of Aurelius may be made to the Emmaus Counseling Center, Victoria, TX or Our Lady of Victory Catholic School, Victoria, TX.

 Sign A Guestbook